Ingredient:

 Where does sandalwood come from?

 India and Australia, predominantly.
-The Indian species, Santalum alba, is the most revered form, but is now endangered due to aggressive harvesting practices, and the essential oil supply is very limited.
+The Indian species, Santalum album, is the most revered form, but is now endangered due to aggressive harvesting practices, and the essential oil supply is very limited.
 We use wild Australian sandalwood, Santalum spicatum, which is wild or plantation-grown and ethically harvested, with sustainability practices monitored closely by the Australian government.
 The aromatic profile of the Australian species is similar to that of the Indian species, especially as the oil wears on the skin over time.

 What are the aromatherapy benefits of sandalwood?

 Sandalwood has been used in religious and social ceremonies for millennia, and is still used to facilitate meditation, move through stages of grief, and encourage creativity.
-It is also used to aid in cases of depression and anxiety, and is an effective aphrodisiac.
-It may help in some cases of insomnia.
-In Ayurveda, sandalwood is used to calm excess Pitta (fire).
-Traditional Chinese medicine uses sandalwood to cool inflamed conditions of the gastrointestinal, genitourinary, and pulmonary systems.

 What are the skin benefits of sandalwood?

-Sandalwood is a mild astringent, and has antibacterial qualities.
-It is also anti-inflammatory, and can be useful for certain skin irritations like acne and eczema.
 Red sandalwood powder, which comes from a completely different family of trees than sandalwood oil, is used as a mild exfoliant and skin brightener.

 Fun facts about sandalwood:

-• Sandalwood essential oil is harvested when the trees are between 30 and 50 years old - good things DO come to those who wait.
+- Sandalwood essential oil is harvested when the trees are between 30 and 50 years old—good things DO come to those who wait!
 The oil has been used in perfumery for over 2000 years and is generally considered safe during pregnancy.

 With love and so much (sustainably-sourced) sandalwood from us to you,